 From 2000 to 2003 he was a Long-Term Fellow at the Wissenschaftskolleg zu Berlin / Institute for Advanced Study.

-For his literary and academic work he was awarded numerous prices, inluding the Buber-Rosenzweig Medal, the Hannah-Arendt-Price, the Kleist-Price, the Joseph-Breitbach-Preis and the Peace Prize..
+For his literary and academic work he was awarded numerous prices, inluding the Hannah-Arendt-Price, the Kleist-Price, the Joseph-Breitbach-Preis, the Peace Price, the Hölderlin-Price.

-His literary books are published by Carl Hanser Verlag, his academic and non-fictional works by C. H. Beck, both Munich.
+His literary books are published by Carl Hanser Verlag (German) and Seagull Books (English), his academic and non-fictional works by C. H. Beck (German) and Polity Press (English).